 - You may be interested in this charitable opportunity if you:

 - Have excess retirement savings.

 - Are subject to a 50 percent of income charitable deduction limitation.

 - Take the standard deduction on their tax return.

 - Accept minimum distributions from an IRA and have alternative sources of income.

 - Are planning to leave a charitable legacy through an estate plan.

 - Have designated a favorite charity as beneficiary of retirement assets.

-- Care about the community and want to know their gifts will make a difference.
+- Care about the community and want to know your gifts will make a difference.

-Download our worksheet to help your clients explore whether this IRA rollover option is right for them.
+Download our worksheet to help explore whether this IRA rollover option is right for you.